eclipse-hono/hono/site/content/deployment/openshift.md

 $ bash openshift_deploy.sh
 ~~~

-When you want to shutdown the Eclipse Hono instance, there is the following useful script :
+When you want to shutdown the Eclipse Hono instance, there is the following useful script:

 ~~~sh
 $ bash openshift_undeploy.sh
 ~~~

-## Step by Step deployment
+## Step by step deployment

 ### Creating a project